-A Respondent who is finally determined by the SSB Executive Committee to have violated the Ethical Standards in the Code of Ethics, a Complainant, or any identified target of the unethical conduct who is not the Complainant (each being an "authorized appeal party") may appeal this decision and any sanctions imposed, but only on the following bases: newly surfaced, consequential facts that were not previously available when the determination was made and consequences were imposed; consequences grossly disproportionate (in leniency or severity) to the violation found, if any, under the most current SSB Code of Ethics (i.e., not under prior policy terms no longer in effect); lack of facts to support the determination; a consequential conflict of interest for an authority in the investigative or decision-making process; or a failure to fulfill process requirements with consequential effects on the appealing person's ability to address important considerations.
+A Respondent who is finally determined by the SSE Executive Committee to have violated the Ethical Standards in the Code of Ethics, a Complainant, or any identified target of the unethical conduct who is not the Complainant (each being an "authorized appeal party") may appeal this decision and any sanctions imposed, but only on the following bases: newly surfaced, consequential facts that were not previously available when the determination was made and consequences were imposed; consequences grossly disproportionate (in leniency or severity) to the violation found, if any, under the most current SSE Code of Ethics (i.e., not under prior policy terms no longer in effect); lack of facts to support the determination; a consequential conflict of interest for an authority in the investigative or decision-making process; or a failure to fulfill process requirements with consequential effects on the appealing person's ability to address important considerations.
 (In this paragraph, "consequential" means facts or situations that might have changed a determination.)

-Appeals will be considered by an Appeal Board, which shall consist of five people appointed by the SSB President from amongst the members of the SSB Council at the beginning of the President's term.
-Members of the Appeal Board will serve for a one-year term, but may be re-appointed for successive terms.
-If a member of the Appeal Board has a conflict of interest (as defined in Appendix A) with any authorized appeal party or other Key Person involved in the incident or resolution process, then they will recuse themselves from that appeal and the SSB President will appoint a temporary replacement from the Executive Committee.
+Appeals will be considered by an Appeal Board, which shall consist of three people appointed by the SSE President from amongst the members of the SSE Governing Council who are not on the Executive Committee.
+Members of the Appeal Board will serve for a one-year term but may be re-appointed for successive terms.
+If a member of the Appeal Board has a conflict of interest (as defined in Appendix A) with any authorized appeal party or other Key Person involved in the incident or resolution process, then they will recuse themselves from that appeal and the SSE President will appoint a temporary replacement from the Governing Council.

-To pursue an appeal, a written statement of appeal, including a statement of the permitted bases for the appeal that apply and supporting facts and documents, must be sent to the SSB President within 30 calendar days after receipt of notification of the decision.
+To pursue an appeal, a written statement of appeal, including a statement of the permitted bases for the appeal that apply and supporting facts and documents, must be sent to the SSE President within 30 calendar days after receipt of notification of the decision.
 The President will notify all other authorized appeal parties of the receipt of an appeal and will provide them an opportunity to respond to the appeal within 30 days of their notification of the appeal.
 If the appeal is of a dismissal of a complaint and a Respondent has not previously been notified of the complaint, the President will provide the Respondent an opportunity to respond to the complaint and appeal in that 30-day period.
-An extension for filing an appeal or responding to a complaint and appeal may be granted by the SSB President if good cause is shown, but the extension may not exceed 90 days unless the SSB President determines that there is strong justification to do so.
-All authorized appeal parties will be given access to all written materials that will be considered by the Appeal Board (which may be on a password-protected web page) and a simultaneous final opportunity to respond in writing.
+An extension for filing an appeal or responding to a complaint and appeal may be granted by the SSE President if good cause is shown, but the extension may not exceed 90 days unless the SSE President determines that there is strong justification to do so.
+All authorized appeal parties will be given access to all written materials that will be considered by the Appeal Board and a simultaneous final opportunity to respond in writing.